johannalouise/repobepo/README.md

 1. Add the external application's webhook address into your repository's settings.
 2. Decide which types of events trigger the webhook.
-3. Create an YAML file that consists of the necessary information that you need to configure the app or action into your repository.
+3. Create a YAML file that consists of the necessary information that you need to configure the app or action into your repository.
 Most of the time, the creator of the app or action will give you the code that you need to be able to use the app or action.
 You will find it in the documentation of the GitHub app or action.
 4. Add the YAML file to your repository.
 Some of the apps and actions require that you put the YAML file in the directory path ``.github / workflows / your_file.yml`` to be able to fulfill the installation correctly.
 Try it if you don't get it to work.
 5. In the YAML file, you will most likely find a line that includes something similar to ``SECRETS: WEBHOOK_ID``, ``SECRETS: ACCESS_TOKEN``, ``SECRETS: GITHUB_SECRET``, which means that you will need to add some parts of the webhook into the "Secrets" in your repository's settings.
 The purpose of this step is to give access to the external application or action, without having to exploit the secret token or id directly in your repository.